dylanhayes/dylanhayes.github.io/_posts/2025-09-02-Autofill-tricks.md

 ---
 layout: post
-title: Autofill ColWWumns - Extraction from images
+title: Autofill Columns - Extraction from images
 ---

 We've [previously looked](2025-06-07-In-Praise-Of-Autofill.md) at how Autofill columns can do really useful things really easily.
 Now we're going to look at some extra features you might not have considered.